-Access to Science is a QAA-approved programme for people who want to study a science-related degree at university, but who do not meet the standard entry requirements.
+Access to Science is a QAA-approved programme for students who are aged 19 plus and want to study a science-related degree at university, but who do not meet the standard entry requirements.

-Applicants are required to have grade C or above GCSE in both Maths and English/English Language.
+Applicants are required to have at least a grade C (4) or above GCSE in Science, Maths and English.

 Selection is on the basis of an interview and an initial assessment.
 You will be invited to an interview to discuss your qualifications, experience and any other related issues.
 You are also encouraged to attend an open evening to discuss the course with the tutors.